-The following tables present information about the Company's financial assets that have been measured at fair value as of March 31, 2017 and December 31, 2016, and indicate the fair value of the hierarchy of the valuation inputs utilized to determine such fair value.
+The following tables present information about the Company's financial assets that have been measured at fair value as of September 30, 2017 and December 31, 2016, and indicate the fair value of the hierarchy of the valuation inputs utilized to determine such fair value.
 In general, fair values determined by Level 1 inputs utilize quoted prices (unadjusted) in active markets for identical assets or liabilities.
 Fair value determined by Level 2 inputs utilize observable inputs other than Level 1 prices, such as quoted prices, for similar assets or liabilities, quoted market prices in markets that are not active or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the related assets or liabilities.
 Fair values determined by Level 3 inputs are unobservable data points for the asset or liability, and include situations where there is little, if any, market activity for the asset or liability.
+During the nine months ended September 30, 2017, there were no transfers between Level 1 and Level 2 financial assets.

-The following tables summarize the Company's cash equivalents and marketable securities as of March 31, 2017 and December 31, 2016:
+The following tables summarize the Company's cash equivalents and marketable securities as of September 30, 2017 and December 31, 2016: